 Mr Nuckcheddy: I am just reminding some people.
-You know, in that book at the page 122, Mr Deputy Speaker, Sir, Mr Tim Higgins who is a reporter of the Wall Street Journal, mentioned that Musk, the billionaire was pleading poverty about four months ago.
-He ran out of cash and Musk had told the Court in filings that he had been living off personal loans from a friend since October 2009, spending \$200,000 a month.
-What I want to point out here, Mr Deputy Speaker, Sir, that we can say that during that time the shares value of Tesla was increasing but in fact, the Founder, Mr Elon Musk was himself undergoing some difficult times as far as finance is concerned.
+You know, in that book on page 122, Mr Deputy Speaker, Sir, Mr Tim Higgins, who is a reporter for the Wall Street Journal, mentioned that Musk, the billionaire, was pleading poverty about four months ago.
+He ran out of cash, and Musk had told the court in filings that he had been living off personal loans from a friend since October 2009, spending \$200,000 a month.
+What I want to point out here, Mr Deputy Speaker, Sir, that we can say that during that time the share value of Tesla was increasing, but in fact, the founder, Mr Elon Musk, was himself undergoing some difficult times as far as finance is concerned.

-So, Mr Deputy Speaker, Sir, when you now look at what is happening around us, if you were to find a carbon free solution, we then see that today's solution may be a tomorrow's question and let us see what the electric cars, in fact, are.
+So, Mr Deputy Speaker, Sir, when you now look at what is happening around us, if you were to find a carbon-free solution, we then see that today's solution may be tomorrow's question, and let us see what the electric cars, in fact, are.

-In 2022, we had about 26 million of electric cars on our roads.
-Today, this figure has reached 40 million and this is growing quite fast.
+In 2022, we had about 26 million electric cars on our roads.
+Today, this figure has reached 40 million, and this is growing quite fast.
 Mr Deputy Speaker, Sir, you must all have heard about the 50 million users.
 In fact, it took us 62 years to reach 50 million conventional cars in the world.
 The landline telephone took 75 years to reach 50 million users.
 Electricity, it took 46 years.
-Radio, 38 years, credit cards 28 years, cellular phones 12 years, internet 4 years, Facebook 2 years and highly popular games such as Angry Birds or Candy Crush are doing this in less than 2 months.
+Radio, 38 years; credit cards, 28 years; cellular phones, 12 years; the internet, 4 years; Facebook, 2 years; and highly popular games such as Angry Birds or Candy Crush are doing this in less than 2 months.

 Today, the fastest downloaded application of all time is Pokémon GO, which took only 19 days to be uploaded by 50 million users.
-These figures, Mr Deputy Speaker, Sir, show a rapid demand in new inventions.
+These figures, Mr Deputy Speaker, Sir, show a rapid demand for new inventions.

-Electric car sales saw another record in 2022 despite supply chain disruptions, macroeconomic and geopolitical uncertainty and high commodity and energy prices, the growth in electric car sales took place in the context of globally contracting car markets.
-When the first crude electric car in the world was developed in 1832, nobody at the time would have thought to ask how many electric cars were there in the world.
+Electric car sales saw another record in 2022 despite supply chain disruptions, macroeconomic and geopolitical uncertainty, and high commodity and energy prices.
+The growth in electric car sales took place in the context of globally contracting car markets.
+When the first crude electric car in the world was developed in 1832, nobody at the time would have thought to ask how many electric cars there were in the world.

-When the first modern electric car, the EV1 was sold in 1996 still no one was asking how many electric cars was there in the world because there were not enough to go and count.
-But today as electric cars are to overtake gasoline powered cars by 2030.
+When the first modern electric car, the EV1, was sold in 1996, still no one was asking how many electric cars there were in the world because there were not enough to go and count.
+But today, electric cars are to overtake gasoline-powered cars by 2030.
 Beyond that, the same question is extremely relevant, especially, Mr Deputy Speaker, Sir, now there seems to be a growing concern that given that electric vehicles are not providing what they were supposed to.

-There are articles, reviews, talks, research papers, documentaries, etc. which states that the issue of an electric vehicle is not only about C02 emission, it is not only about the environment, it is not only about our health, it is not only about the safeguard of the planet, but it is an aspect of the economy, world power, geopolitics and much more.
+There are articles, reviews, talks, research papers, documentaries, etc., which state that the issue of an electric vehicle is not only about CO2 emissions; it is not only about the environment; it is not only about our health; it is not only about the safeguard of the planet, but it is an aspect of the economy, world power, geopolitics, and much more.